stefanspringer1/SwiftXML/README.md

 Instead of using a transformation with a very large number of rules, you should use several transformations, each dedicated to a separate “topic”.
 E.g. for some document format you might first transform the inline elements and then the block elements.
 Splitting a transformation into several transformations practically does not hurt performance.

 Note that the order of the rules matters: If you need to look up e.g. the parent of the element in a rule, it is important to know if this parent has already been changed by another rule, i.e. if a preceding rule has transformed this element.
 The usage of several transformations as described in the preciding paragraph might help here.
+Methods to work with better contextual information are described in the sections “Transformations with attachments for context information”, “Transformations with document versions”, and “Transforming using a traversal” below.

 Also note that using an `XTransformation` you can only transform a whole document.
-In the next section, another option is described for transforming an XML tree.
+In the section “Transforming using a traversal” below, another option is described for transforming any XML tree.

 A transformation can be stopped by calling `stop()` on the transformation, although that only works indirectly: